sihaohuanguc/sihaohuanguc.github.io/README.md

 I like cycling along the shore of Lake Michigan.
 I like building [LEGO](https://www.lego.com/en-us) models.
 I like cooking.
 I like traveling.
 I've visited 12/50 states in US and hope to visit more in the future.

 # News
-1. A new co-authored paper has been accepted on Monday, Sep 26!
+1. A new co-authored paper is published online on Nov 1st!
 Congrats to the first author, Chris!
-Hope to see it online soon!
+So glad to work with all the colleagues on it!

 # Contact
 Email: sihaohuang1024@gmail.com